The Magdalen Islands or their French name - Îles de la Madeleine are an archipelago…

 For something new, how about an electric fat tire bike ride on Mont Royal?
 I tried this in Waterton Lakes National Park recently.
 Although I felt like I was cheating because I didn’t have to work very hard, I had one heck of a lot of fun.
 It was akin to riding a motorbike.

-Snowshoeing and cross-country skiing in Montreal
+Go snowshoeing and cross-country skiing in Montreal

-Another 8.3 kilometres of snowshoeing is possible if you want to do it along Olmstead Road.
+Another 8.3 km of snowshoeing is possible if you want to do it along Olmstead Road.
 I’m amazed that this is all available so close to downtown Montreal.
 (All equipment can be rented in the skating pavilion.)

 It’s also easy and very lovely to walk from the top of Mont Royal down to the city.
 What a great way to get a dose of nature and solitude.